Rielly’s late goal lifts Maple Leafs to 5-4 win over Sabres | Globalnews.ca

 The long-time, cross-border rivals resumed their series — paused by the coronavirus pandemic — in meeting for the first time since the Sabres’ 5-2 win at Buffalo on Feb.
 16, 2020.

-“I haven’t missed them,” Sabres coach Don Granato said with a smile of how the Maple Leafs’ arrival in Buffalo usually brings a large number of blue-and-white clad fans.
+“I haven’t missed them,” Granato said with a smile of how the Maple Leafs’ arrival in Buffalo usually brings a large number of blue-and-white clad fans.

 There was one difference with only a few Maple Leafs jerseys spotted in the crowd.
 In the pre-pandemic days, Leafs fans would make up nearly half the crowd in Buffalo.
 Though the borders are open, all travelers are required to show a negative COVID-19 test — which can cost up to $200 each — taken within 72 hours to enter Canada.